minio/docs/source/reference/minio-mc-admin/mc-admin-bucket-quota.rst

 Configure a Hard Quota on a Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc admin bucket quota` with the
+Use :mc-cmd:`mc admin bucket quota` with the
 :mc-cmd:`~mc admin bucket quota --hard` flag to specify a hard quota
 on a bucket.
 Hard quotas prevent the bucket size from growing past the specified
 limit.